stevejs-droid/Student_Mark_Calculator/README.md

 Below 50	    F

 ## ⚠️ Note

 Marks must be between 0 and 100
 All fields must be filled before calculation

-👨‍💻 Author
+## 👨‍💻 Author

-Steve J. Stephen
+**Steve J. Stephen**
 B.Tech Computer Science Student

 ---

+⭐ If you like this project, give it a star on GitHub!

 ⭐ If you like this project, give it a star on GitHub!